 NEW!
 Tick tock.
 Time is running out for year-end financial and tax planning.
 This article presents year-end insights from three leading financial and tax advisors with expertise in planning for stock compensation.

+Podcast included!
 When you think about year-end financial and tax planning, don't forget to review shares acquired through an employee stock purchase plan.
 This article outlines issues and strategies to contemplate.

-In addition to being an effective form of generosity, gifting and/or donating shares can play a role in financial and tax planning for your equity compensation and company stock.
-This article presents the basics that you need to know when you are contemplating gifts or charitable donations of shares acquired from stock options, restricted stock/RSUs, or employee stock purchase plans.
+Nonprofit organizations and charities appreciate donations of shares as much as gifts of cash, and most large nonprofits are experienced in accepting stock donations.
+This article presents the essentials, including taxation, that you need to know when you are contemplating charitable donations of shares acquired from stock options, restricted stock/RSUs, or employee stock purchase plans.